Routing with PgOSM Flex

 Note: This is for non-directional routing.
 See the Routing oneway section below for more on directional routing.

 The following query identifies the vertex IDs for a start and end point to use for later queries.
-Use the start_id and end_id values from this query in subsequent queries.
+The query uses an input set of points created from specific longitude/latitude values.
+Use the start_id and end_id values from this query in subsequent queries through the :start_id and :end_id variables via DBeaver.

 WITH s_point AS (